All The Pet Care | Expert Pet Care Article & Tips

 3. Live-In Dog Sitter

-A live-in dog sitter stays in your home, providing round-the-clock care for your dog.
-This option is perfect for pet owners who want their dog to have constant companionship or if you’re going on a longer trip and don’t want to leave your dog alone overnight.
+A live-in dog sitter remains in your home, providing round-the-clock care for your dog.
+This option is ideal for pet owners who want their dog to have constant companionship or if you are going on a longer trip and don’t want your dog to be alone overnight.
 A live-in dog sitter will typically provide daily walks, feeding, playtime, and sometimes additional services like grooming or administering medication.

 Price Range: $50–$100+ per night (depending on duration and location)